 “Working at EXPLO helped me learn how to inspire and motivate people,” Hill says.
 “I learned how to manage, how to earn respect, and how to communicate, all of which has served me well in my professional career.
 The environment was so supportive and creative — for both staff and students — that it helped me to see how great people can be when given the opportunity to explore and shine.”

 EXPLO is great practice for working hard.
 It’s also a great place to practice loving the work you do.

 “If you want to work hard and love what you do, this is the place to be,” says Avi Schwab, a webmaster for the University of Chicago.
-While at EXPLO at Wellesley from 2001 to 2003, Schwab served as the webmaster/photojournalist for the EXPLO summer website (now blog).
+While at EXPLO from 2001 to 2003, Schwab served as the webmaster/photojournalist for the EXPLO summer website (now blog).

 “First off, I learned a huge amount about photography, composition, and web development, almost all of which I still use in regular practice today,” Schwab says.
 “On top of that, I think the most important experience I gained was that of having to manage so many different tasks at once.
 The six non-stop weeks force you to find a good groove quickly and roll with it — a skill that translates perfectly to careers outside.”

 “EXPLO was incredibly inspiring,” Hebert says.
 “I felt so much support from the students and fellow faculty members that I was able to be successful as a teacher.
 EXPLO definitely affirmed my belief that I wanted to become an educator.”

 A graduate of the University of Mississippi’s master’s teaching program, Hebert says that encouragement and teamwork are things he took from EXPLO and tries to instill as a teacher and cross country coach at Bedford (Mass.)
 High School.